Skip to content

 • Second Most Important: System Memory (RAM)

-• Role of RAM: System RAM is used to load the operating system, run programs, and supplement VRAM.
+• Role of RAM: System memory RAM is used to load the operating system, run programs, and supplement VRAM.
 When VRAM is insufficient, system RAM can be used as "overflow" space, but it is much slower (because RAM is much slower than VRAM) and will significantly reduce model running efficiency.

 • Processor (CPU)

 • Role of CPU: The CPU is mainly responsible for data preprocessing, model loading, and some model calculation tasks (especially in the case of CPU offloading).
-A good performance CPU can improve the model loading speed and assist the GPU in calculations to a certain extent.
+A good CPU can improve model loading speed and assist the GPU in calculations to a certain extent.

 • Storage (Hard Drive/SSD)

 • Role of Storage: You need enough hard drive space to store model files.
 Large model files are usually very large.
-For example, a quantized 7B model may require 4-5GB of space, and larger models require tens or even hundreds of GB of space.
+For example, a quantized 7B model may require 4-5GB of space, and larger models may require tens or even hundreds of GB of space.

 • SSD is Better than HDD: Using a solid-state drive (SSD) instead of a mechanical hard drive (HDD) can significantly speed up model loading.